 There were also a couple of teachers who were judgmental about students’ abilities.
 One of them laughed in my friend’s face when she said she wanted to go to veterinary school.
 She still deals with insecurity over that.
 On the other hand, I also encountered teachers who punished me extra when I did something wrong because I was in the gifted class and was therefore “smarter and should know better.”
 But nothing about giftedness means you’re any better behaved than normal!
 It’s a total myth.

 And finally there was the substitute teacher who made a student describe a sexual encounter he had had to the entire class.
 We were all only in middle school, and none of us knew how to react because this was authority and we were supposed to behave ourselves and do what he said.
 It was really sick, and I’d like to do a lot more to that guy than just smack him in the face.

-I think it’s important for teachers to dress professionally and show pride in their appearance, but I’ll take a competent and kind teacher in an adult-sized ABC-printed jumper or a blazer, track pants, and crocs (yeah, had one of those, lol) over a well-dressed idiot— or criminal!— any day!posted almost 5 years ago
+I think it’s important for teachers to dress professionally and show pride in their appearance, but I’ll take a competent and kind teacher in an adult-sized ABC-printed jumper or a blazer, track pants, and crocs (yeah, had one of those, lol) over a well-dressed idiot— or criminal!— any day!posted about 5 years ago

 I had a terrifying ignorant history teacher when I was in high school.
 All the knowledge she had on any topic she taught came from the textbook — she never bothered to give us any sort of deeper understanding but felt that all she had to do was make sure that we passed the class, no matter now easy she had to make the content.